mitali-salvi/INFO6205_105/README.md

 # Football Fixtures (EPL Fixtures) Using Genetic Algorithms - Team 105 <br/>
- Final Project - Program Structures and Algorithms ( INFO 6205 ) <br/>
+ ## Final Project - Program Structures and Algorithms ( INFO 6205 ) <br/>
  Team Members : Aditi Jalkote, Mitali Salvi, Shubham Sharma <br/>

-Problem Description
+### Problem Description
-Here we are drawing Football fixture (EPL Fixtures) using Genetic Algorithm.
+Markup: Here we are drawing Football fixture (EPL Fixtures) using Genetic Algorithm.
 Genetic Algorithm is a method of solving optimisation problem inspired by natural selection where fittest  individual are selected for mating in order to produce healthy new generation. <br/>
-Operators in Genetic Algorithm <br/>
+Markup: Operators in Genetic Algorithm <br/>
-Initial population <br/>
+* Initial population <br/>
- Fitness function <br/>
+* Fitness function <br/>
- SelectionCrossover <br/>
+* SelectionCrossover <br/>
-Mutation <br/>
+* Mutation <br/>
 While scheduling following schedule Following criteria are being satisfied: <br/>
 A team cannot play with itself <br/>
 Each team plays exactly 2(I.e. number of rounds) matches against each team in the league <br/>